Floorp-Projects/Floorp/devtools/client/application/README.md

 Sometimes we have a component that should change its style depending on its state, or we have some rules that allow us to customize further how something looks.
 For instance, we could have a generic rule for buttons, and then some extra rules for primary buttons, or for tiny ones.

-In BEM, style variants are created with a double hypen `--`.
+In BEM, style variants are created with a double hyphen `--`.
 For example:

 ```css
 .ui-button { /* styles for buttons */ }